sailfish009/openstructure/modules/mol/mm/doc/topology.rst

     :type index_one:    :class:`int`
     :type index_one:    :class:`int`

-    :returns:           :class:`list` of :class:`int` describing all harmonic bonds acting on given particles
+    :returns:           :class:`list` of :class:`int` - Indices of
+                        all harmonic bonds acting on given particle pair

     :raises:            :class:`RuntimeError` when an index exceeds
                         number of particles in topology